varletjs/varlet/packages/varlet-ui/src/chip/docs/en-US.md

 ### Plain style Chip

-Set the label to a hollow style by setting the `plain` attribute
+Set the label to a hollow style by adding the `plain` attribute

 ```html
 <var-chip plain type="primary">Plain Chip</var-chip>